 Their goal was to transform this otherwise non-touristic area into an open-air museum.
 And they did just that!
 Thanks to their collaboration, the streets have come alive with beautiful frescoes created by French and international artists.

 This initiative put the 13th arrondissement on the map.
-And it has gained recognition both locally and around the world.
-Not only that but it has become a cultural hub for street art and creativity.
+It has gained recognition both locally and around the world.
+Not only that, but it has become a cultural hub for street art and creativity.

-A stroll along these streets is like taking a journey through an ever-evolving gallery of work.
-There’s a range of diverse styles and perspectives.
-Each one more beautiful than the last.
+A stroll along these streets is like going through an ever-evolving gallery of work.
+There’s a range of diverse styles and perspectives, each more beautiful than the last.
 For the largest collection of work, head to the intersection of Boulevard Vincent Auriol and Rue Jeanne d’Arc.

-The 13th arrondissement has taken immense strides within its urban art scene.
-And it has solidified itself as an artistic neighborhood that inspires anyone who visits.
-In fact, it’s a reason why artists love Paris so much.
+The 13th arrondissement has made immense strides in its urban art scene and solidified itself as an artistic neighborhood that inspires anyone who visits.
+It’s a reason why artists love Paris so much.
 So, if you’re looking for something unique to do, Boulevard 13 Paris should be at the top of your list.

 See Related: The Magic of Rainy Paris: Things to Do in the City of Love in the Rain